GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabs/index.md

 {% Aside 'success' %}

-The use of catch(error) in a Promise context is a way to ensure that an error that otherwise populates chrome.runtime.lastError is not unchecked.
+Using catch(error) in a Promise context is a way to ensure that an error that otherwise populates chrome.runtime.lastError is not unchecked.

 {% endAside %}